Kylo Ren

-Kylo Ren is a fictional character in the Star Wars franchise.
-He first appeared as the primary antagonist of Star Wars: The Force Awakens (2015), in which he is portrayed by Adam Driver.
-Driver reprised his role in the sequel films Star Wars: The Last Jedi (2017) and Star Wars: The Rise of Skywalker (2019), with the character also appearing in Star Wars Resistance (2018–2020), The Lego Star Wars Holiday Special (2020) and LEGO Star Wars Terrifying Tales (2021).
+Kylo Ren (born Ben Solo) is a fictional character in the Star Wars franchise.
+He was introduced in The Force Awakens (2015), the first film of the sequel trilogy as the main antagonist.
+He subsequently appeared in The Last Jedi (2017) and The Rise of Skywalker (2019).
+He also appears in the animated series Star Wars Resistance (2018–2020), and the television specials The Lego Star Wars Holiday Special (2020) and Lego Star Wars: Terrifying Tales (2021).
+Ren is portrayed by Adam Driver in all three sequel trilogy films.